Multinational Naval Drills Kick Off In Black Sea After Incident Between Russia And U.K. Destroyer

-Category: World Hits: 4Nearly two weeks of multinational naval exercises are set to begin in the Black Sea amid warnings from Russia that it will respond to challenges in contested waters off Ukraine after an incident with a British warship last week.
+Category: World Hits: 12Nearly two weeks of multinational naval exercises are set to begin in the Black Sea amid warnings from Russia that it will respond to challenges in contested waters off Ukraine after an incident with a British warship last week.
 The annual Sea Breeze exercise runs from June 28 through July 10 with the participation of 32 countries.
 Most Black Sea nations, NATO allies, and partners are joining the exercise, providing 5,000 troops, 32 ships, 40 aircraft, and 18 special operations and dive teams .
 This year, Ukraine and United States are co-hosting the exercise involving sea, land, and air components.
 The drills across the Black Sea region come after Russia claimed on June 23 that it fired warning shots and dropped bombs in the path of the British destroyer HMS Defender to force it to change course from the area near the Crimean city of Sevastopol.
 Britain's Defense Ministry denied that the HMS Defender had been fired upon, saying that Russia was carrying out a previously announced "gunnery exercise" in the area.
 Britain said it was practicing freedom of navigation in Ukrainian and international waters.
 In response to the incident, Moscow warned it was prepared to fire on warships entering territorial waters it claims around Ukraine's Crimean Peninsula, which Russia seized in March 2014 in a move not recognized by most of the international community.
 The Russian Embassy in Washington has called on the United States and its allies to avoid military exercises in the Black Sea, saying such maneuvers "increase the risk of unintentional incidents" and embolden Ukraine.
 Ukrainian Foreign Minister Dmytro Kuleba said last week that the incident with the British destroyer showed that Russia's "aggressive and provocative policies" in the Black Sea and nearby Azov Sea constituted a "continuous threat to Ukraine and its allies."
 Kuleba called for more cooperation in the Black Sea between NATO and Ukraine, which aspires to join the alliance.
 With reporting by Reuters

 Read more https://www.rferl.org/a/31329405.html